Baby Grasp Reflex

 - Your baby started dropping the cylindrical object more frequent as you continued to re-introduce the same object.
-This haptic recognition shows that your baby is processing and encoding the object and the more frequent drops just means that they are familiar with the object and is ready for something new.
+This haptic recognition shows that your baby is processing and encoding the object and the more frequent drops can means that they are familiar with the object and is ready for something new.

 - Once you introduced the angular object, the holding time of the object increased again.
 As with older toddlers, new toys can stimulate different senses.
-This shows that your baby can retain information which is the elementary kind of learning (Streri, Lhote & Dutilleul 2000)

 - Overall, your baby held onto the angular object longer than the cylinder object.
 Why is that?
 There are specific types of hardness, texture and size of objects that newborns tend to gravitate to and trigger their reflexes more easily than others.